awsdocs/amazon-sagemaker-developer-guide/doc_source/model-parallel-use-api.md

 To enable the library, a dictionary with the keys `"mpi"` and `"smdistributed"` needs to be passed as the `distribution` argument of the TensorFlow and PyTorch Estimator constructors in Python SDK\.
 For the `"mpi"` key, a dict must be passed which contains:
 + `"enabled"`: `True` to launch the training job with MPI\.
 + `"processes_per_host"`: Specify the number of processes MPI should launch on each host\.
 In SageMaker a host is a single [Amazon EC2 ml instance]()\.
 The SageMaker Python SDK maintains a one\-to\-one mapping between processes and GPUs across model and data parallelism\.
 This means that SageMaker schedules each process on a single, separate GPU and no GPU contains more than one process\.
 If you are using PyTorch, you must restrict each process to its own device through `torch.cuda.set_device(smp.local_rank())`\.
-To learn more, see [PyTorch 1\.7\.1, 1\.6\.0](model-parallel-customize-training-script-pt.md#model-parallel-customize-training-script-pt-16)\.
+To learn more, see [PyTorch](model-parallel-customize-training-script-pt.md#model-parallel-customize-training-script-pt-16)\.
 **Important**
  `process_per_host` *must* be less than the number of GPUs per instance and typically will be equal to the number of GPUs per instance\.